 Event 2 (Falls): Brandon Jessup 1st place

-Event 3 (Jordan) Mitch Rhodes, 1st place
+Event 3 (Jordan) Mitchel Rhodes, 1st place

 Event 4 (Hickory): Wayne Butler, 1st Place